ballerina-platform/ballerina-dev-website/swan-lake/learn/deployment/docker.md

 ### Copying additional files to the Ballerina Docker image

-In some use cases, you need to process files in your applications and when these applications are run in a Docker container, you might need to copy these additional files into the image or mount them as external volume.
-This usecase shows how to copy additional files into the Docker image while compiling the Ballerina source code.
+In some use cases, you need to process files in your applications.
+When these applications are run in a Docker container, you might need to copy these additional files into the image or mount them as external volume.
+This use case shows how to copy additional files into the Docker image while compiling the Ballerina source code.

 #### Prerequisites